garybgenett/gary-os/README.md

 ## Booting #####################################################################
 [Booting]: #booting

-GaryOS is a Linux kernel with a large embedded Initramfs (see [Tools] for details).
+GaryOS is a [Linux Kernel] with a large embedded [Linux initramfs] (see [Design]).
 It can be booted in the exact same way as a standard Linux kernel, and from anywhere that a Linux kernel can.

   |           | |
   |:---       |:---
-  | [Linux]   | Starting from any Linux system
+  | [Linux]   | Starting from any [GNU/Linux] system
-  | [Windows] | Starting from any Windows system
+  | [Windows] | Starting from a Microsoft Windows system
-  | [GRUB]    | Hard drives or removeable media, from either Linux or Windows
+  | [GRUB]    | USB or hard drives, from either GNU/Linux or Windows
   | [EFI]     | Existing EFI systems, which are an emerging default
-  | [PXE]     | Networked environment, or for rapid testing with Qemu
+  | [PXE]     | Networked environment, or for rapid testing with [QEMU]
-  | [Qemu]    | Run virtualized on any platform, for trying it out or testing
+  | [Virtual] | Run virtualized on any platform, for [Building] or testing

 All standard Linux kernel parameters are valid.
-In addition, GaryOS has added "shmem_size", which specifies the initial amount of memory reserved for the filesystem, if something other than the default is desired at boot time.
-Details on this parameter are in the [Filesystem] section.
+In addition, GaryOS has added 'shmem_size', which specifies the initial amount of memory reserved for the filesystem if something other than the default is desired at boot time.
+Full details on this parameter are in [Loader].

 ### Linux ######################################################################
 [Linux]: #linux